vLimax24/Lou/README.md

 # StudentOS

 StudentOS is a platform for students, to manage all of their needs during school.
-That includes Assignments, Exams, Tasks, Notes and even a interactive Calendar
+That includes Assignments, Exams, Tasks, Notes and even an interactive Calendar.

 ## Getting Started - Developer

-To get your project up and running as Developer, follow the steps listed below
+To get your project up and running as Developer, follow the steps listed below.

 - Clone the repository to your local device